chenyxuan/acmdb20-517030910397/Lab 1-SimpleDB/README.md

 1,1,1
 2,2,2
 3,4,4
-(Be sure to add en empty line at the end of this file!)
+(Be sure to add an empty line at the end of this file!)
 ```
 <p>
 Because you haven’t implemented "insertTuple" yet, you have no way to create data files during the first several labs.
 We provide you with a method that can convert a `.txt` file to a `.dat` file in SimpleDB's HeapFile format.
 Using the following command: